 - Preheat the oven to 350 Fahrenheit.

-- Place wire rack in roasting pan in the oven and cook the pork belly for 20 minutes on one side, then flip and bake for 20 minutes on the other side.
-Bake until the skin is brown and crispy.
-Mine took a total of 50 minutes.
+- Place the baking sheet in the oven and cook the pork belly for 20 minutes on one side, then flip and bake for 20 minutes on the other side.
+Flip once more and bake for another 10 minutes or until the skin is brown and crispy.
+You may need to pour off some extra liquid from the baking sheet when you go to flip the pieces.
+Doing so will allow the meat to crisp up.

-- Wash the potatoes and place them in a large pot filled with water.
-Place the pot on the stove over high heat and bring to a boil.
-Boil for about 30 minutes, until the potatoes can easily be pierced with a knife (time may change depending on the type of potato you choose).
-Allow the potatoes to cool slightly so that you can handle them.
+- Boil for about 30 minutes, until the potatoes can easily be pierced with a knife (time may change depending on the type/size of potato you choose, so begin checking the potatoes for tenderness around 15 minutes).
+Once cooked, drain the potatoes.

 - Once all of the milk is added, continue stirring the sauce for about 5-10 more minutes until it starts to thicken.

-- Add parsley, salt, and pepper to the milk and whisk to combine.
+- Add ¾ tsp salt, ¼ tsp pepper, 2 tsp lemon juice, and a pinch of nutmeg to the milk and whisk to combine.
+Adjust seasonings to taste.

-- Cut the potatoes into thin rounds.
-Lay these on your plate.
-Place crispy pork belly on top of the potatoes, and then drizzle with Parsley Sauce.
+- To assemble, lay the potatoes on your plate.
+Place the crispy pork belly next to the potatoes, and then drizzle everything with the Parsley Sauce.
+This dish is often served alongside pickled beets.
 Enjoy!

 Notes

 - Parsley Sauce: The parsley sauce begins with a blonde roux (the easiest of roux) and then mixes with milk and parsley to create a delectable sauce that coats the dish.
-I added some onion powder and garlic powder to my Parsley Sauce to give it a bit more flavor than the traditional Danish recipe calls for.
+Do not skip the nutmeg in the parsley sauce, it changes the taste of the dish so much and really elevates the flavor.

-- If you don’t have a wire rack to cook the pork belly on, you can lay the pork belly on an aluminum foil-lined baking sheet.
+- You can lay the pork belly on an aluminum foil-lined baking sheet or also try cooking it on a wire rack.
 This will succeed in cooking the pork belly just as well.

 - Once you remove the potatoes from the stove, you can run them under a bit of cold water.
 Make sure the cold water is just enough to cool the potatoes down so that you can remove them from the water and cut them without burning your hands.
 Too much cold water and your potatoes will be cold when you serve your dish.